 you up, in my opinion, is in this for nothing more than the money you hand over.

-I am a very different type of breeder and I don't care if you buy my puppy or not, I care
+I am a very different type of breeder and I don't care if you buy my puppy or not, I would actually

 So it is a big risk and I don't sugar coat it at all.

 If your comfortable with the risks, your welcome to contact us and discuss your needs and see if

 there is a litter coming up that would be a candidate for leaving a tail on a puppy.
 The sooner